kahwai0227/rminder_app/README.md

 # 📱 RMinder – Local-First Budgeting & Debt Freedom App

-RMinder is a **privacy-first personal finance app** designed to help users **budget smarter and get out of debt faster** — completely offline.
+RMinder is a **privacy-first personal finance mobile app** designed to help users **budget smarter and get out of debt faster** — completely offline.
 No ads.
 No subscriptions.
 No data collection.
 Just a simple and powerful budgeting tool that puts users back in control of their money.

 ---